reyj1999/calendar-mirror/README.md

 ### Casper Calendar Prebuilt Binary

-A prebuilt binary for Casper Calendar is available and can be downloaded from the [binary folder](https://github.com/crispinalan/caspercalendar/tree/main/binary) which has been built using Debian 12 Bookworm and includes a directory called  <ins>dict</ins> containing word wav files for speaking and the CopperSpice shared libraries to run the application.
+A prebuilt binary for Casper Calendar is available and can be downloaded from the [binary folder](https://github.com/crispinalan/caspercalendar/tree/main/binary) which has been built using Debian 12 Bookworm and includes a directory called  <ins>diphones</ins> containing the diphone wav files for speaking and the CopperSpice shared libraries to run the application.

-The <ins>dict</ins> wav files are for testing purposes only and not of a professional standard.
-Replace the wav files with you own recordings to personalise your calendar.
-Record in mono at 8000Hz with a high tempo.

 ## Casper Calendar Usage

 ### Adding New Event